PTSD Treatment Q&A

 Alterations in cognition and mood: Someone with PTSD might block out certain parts of the experience that led them to have this condition as a protection mechanism.
 They might also develop negative beliefs about themselves, others and the world in general (e.g., “I am useless,” “You can’t trust people”).
 Subsequently, they are left with a void that leaves them feeling estranged and detached from others.
 They are often unable to experience positive and joyful emotions.

-Intrusion: Recurring intrusive thoughts that take the person back to the traumatic event in a vivid and frightening way.
+Intrusion: Recurring intrusive thoughts that take the person back to the traumatic event vividly and frighteningly.
 Sometimes the individual cannot even distinguish between their present reality and the horrifying moment.

 Symptoms of PTSD may include having flashbacks that cause the person to relive the disturbing experience repeatedly.
 Scary nightmares and constant negative thoughts about yourself or others are all common signs that someone may suffer from this mental health condition.
 Although not everyone experiences the same symptoms or even all of them simultaneously, most individuals will see a reduced interest in doing some of the things they once loved.
 Their joy for life may be considerably diminished, leaving them feeling empty and saddened.